seangofus/who-charted/README.md

             ->getRepository('YourBundle:YourEntity')
             ->getYourRepoMethod($this->get('oro_security.acl_helper'));
 ```
 The data must be in a certain format before it gets set on the widget attribute.
-For bar charts, line charts, and radar charts the data must look like this:
+For bar charts, stacked bar charts, line charts, and radar charts the data must look like this:

 ```php
 <?php